Why Do I Sweat So Much When Running? (And What To Do About It)

 Conditions such as hyperhidrosis or thyroid disorders can sometimes contribute to abnormal sweating.

-For the vast majority of runners though, heavy sweating simply reflects normal physiology combined with exercise intensity.
+For most runners though, heavy sweating simply reflects normal physiology combined with exercise intensity

 The Bottom Line

-If you’ve been wondering why you sweat so much when running, the answer is usually simple.
+If you’ve been wondering why you sweat so much when running, the answer is usually straightforward:

-Many endurance athletes are naturally heavy sweaters, especially during longer runs or warm weather.
+Many endurance runners are naturally heavy sweaters — especially during long runs or warm weather.

-The key to managing this is understanding your body by:
+The key is understanding your body properly by:

-If you sweat heavily during running, these guides will help you manage it more effectively:
+If you sweat heavily during running, these guides will help you massively:

 Frequently Asked Questions